CLINICIANS

 BSocSci (Hons) Psychology

 Chloe holds a Bachelor of Social Sciences (Honours) in Psychology with a Minor in Early Childhood from Nanyang Technological University.
+She is also an Associate Member of the Singapore Psychological Society.
 With experience spanning over the private, public, and social sectors, she has dedicated herself to supporting children of varying ages and needs.
 Her extensive background includes helping young individuals navigate emotional and behavioural challenges while fostering their social and adaptive skills.

 Driven by a profound desire to make a meaningful impact, Chloe has engaged with teenagers and young adults in both religious and secular contexts.
 She has played a pivotal role in organising events and facilitating group discussions, all while nurturing her belief that every person possesses unique strengths and the potential to flourish in their own time.
 Chloe is committed to creating a supportive environment where her clients can feel safe and understood throughout their personal journeys.